srlefevre/zfs-repl/README.md

 mbuffer
 -------

 mbuffer is available on many *nix distrobutions as part of the base operating system.
 On Red Hat EL6/CentOS 6 and other derived linux distrobutions, it is not included.
-I was able to find mbuffer from Federa Core 13 works on CentOS 6 without issue.
+I was able to find mbuffer from Fedora Core 13 works on CentOS 6 without issue.